HusamElbashir/vue-ish/README.md

 Reactivity in Vue 2.x depends on the use of [Object.defineProperty](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) to make reactive objects (think `data` option, for example) by walking over their properties and converting them into getter/setters[[🡕]](https://vuejs.org/v2/guide/reactivity.html#How-Changes-Are-Tracked).
 This allows Vue to intercept object property access/assignment to collect dependencies and notify subscribers(watchers), respectively.
 It is also why Vue cannot detect object property addition/deletion or direct array member assignment, and why it needs special API methods such as `Vue.set` to deal with these use cases[[🡕]](https://vuejs.org/v2/guide/reactivity.html#Change-Detection-Caveats).
 Note that this will change in Vue 3.x, which will employ an ES6 [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) based observation mechanism[[🡕]](https://medium.com/the-vue-point/plans-for-the-next-iteration-of-vue-js-777ffea6fabf).

-The same strategy is used in **vue-ish**, with two major differences:
+The same strategy is used in **Vue-ish**, with two major differences:

 1. In Vue there's a bookkeeping system wherein watchers keep track of their dependencies and dependencies keep track of their subscribers.
-This allows Vue to deal with stale dependencies, and is ommitted from **vue-ish** for simplicity.
+This allows Vue to deal with stale dependencies, and is ommitted from **Vue-ish** for simplicity.
 2. Vue [performs DOM updates asynchronously](https://vuejs.org/v2/guide/reactivity.html#Async-Update-Queue) for performance reasons.
 It uses a [scheduler](https://github.com/vuejs/vue/blob/dev/src/core/observer/scheduler.js), which batchs work that needs to be done in the same event loop and flushes the batch queue in the next event loop *tick*.
-On the other hand, **vue-ish** performs updates synchronously for simplicty.
+On the other hand, **Vue-ish** performs updates synchronously for simplicty.

 ## 👩‍🏫 Lessons Learned